coherent-research/dcs-documentation/DCSUserGuide.md

 # Report Types

+## Assets Report
+This report provides a summary of the meters and IDC defined in the system and an Excel spreadsheet with full details for the meters and IDCs.

 ## Basic Billing Report

 The Basic Billing Report will send an email with the costs associated with any number of